sgdevmane/interview-guide/markdowns/tailwind-bootstrap/tailwind-bootstrap-questions.md

 ---

-## Framework Comparison

-### 7. When should you choose Tailwind CSS over Bootstrap and vice versa?
+### Q7: When should you choose Tailwind CSS over Bootstrap and vice versa?

 **Answer:**
 The choice between Tailwind CSS and Bootstrap depends on project requirements, team preferences, and development approach.